kennedysgarage/kennedysgarage/_posts/2013-12-07-responding-to-recruiter.md

 layout: post
 permalink: /articles/responding-to-recruiter/
 title: Responding to recruiters
-image: responding-to-recruiter
+description: I will be the first to admit that I give recruiters a lot of shit, but I will also admit that a few of them are truly great at their job and have been a huge help.
-excerpt: I will be the first to admit that I give recruiters a lot of shit, but I will also admit that a few of them are truly great at their job and have been a huge help.
+image: /assets/posts/responding-to-recruiter/hero.png
 tags:
 - email
 - recruiters